Abortion describes the medical procedure for the premature termination of pregnancy.

-Abortion procedures change according to the gestation (stage) of the pregnancy.
+NHS abortion procedures change according to the gestation (stage) of the pregnancy.
 The gestation is measured in weeks counting from the first day of a woman’s last menstrual period.
-These methods range from the administration of drugs at early stages, through to ‘vacuum aspiration’ and medical induction at the latter stages of the pregnancy.
+These methods range from the administration of drugs at early stages, through to ‘vacuum aspiration’ or a surgical procedure (surgical termination) at the latter stages of the pregnancy.
 If someone is less than 10 weeks pregnant they may be able to have a medical abortion at home after an initial appointment with the hospital or clinic.